madMAx43v3r/mmx-node/README.md

 ## Running a Node

-First perform the installation and setup steps below.
+First perform the installation and setup steps.

-To run a node for `testnet1`
+To run a node for current `testnet1`
 ```
 ./run_node.sh
 ```